smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /yearsOfExperience: Must be a number
 ```

-Adding the `force` option in this case would cause the check to be applied even if _object properties are invalid_.
+Adding the `force` option in this case would cause the check to be applied even if _object properties have invalid
+types_.

 Some shapes cannot guarantee that the input value is of the required type.
 For example, if any of the underlying shapes
 in an intersection have raised issues, an intersection itself cannot guarantee that its checks would receive the value